-The Centre invites applications from recent graduate students in any scientific discipline, from any country.
-You need to be able to demonstrate a high level of academic achievement as well as strong motivation for doing a PhD at the LCN.
+The Centre invites applications from applicants with a background in any relevant discipline.
+Typically, applicants will be expected to hold a masters degree in a relevant subject area, or equivalent experience.
+Applicants would also need to be able to demonstrate a strong motivation for doing a PhD at the LCN.